chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    promotion.

 3. Discard any function that has a less specific argument mapping than any other function.
-See the below section for details on the more specific argument mapping relation.
+See :ref:`More_Specific_Argument_Mappings` below for details on the more specific argument mapping relation.

 4. Discard any candidates that have more formals that require implicit conversion than other candidates.
 For this step, implicit conversions